Objective trajectories in hybrid classical-quantum dynamics: The classical-quantum master equation and its unravelling

+In Ref.~\cite{UCLPawula}, we have since shown that the master equation~\eqref{eq:CQ_dynamics_general} gives rise to two different classes of hybrid dynamics.
+On the one hand, one can obtain a Fokker-Plank type of equation, where the classical-quantum degrees of freedom evolve continuously.
+This dynamics has been studied in~\cite{diosi1995quantum} in the case where the dynamics is Markovian even when restricted to either the classical or quantum.
+One can also obtain dynamics which, as we shall see here, has finite jumps in the classical-quantum degrees of freedom.
+As we stressed in the introduction, in this paper we focus on the latter kind of dynamics, and explore the properties associated with a discontinuous hybrid dynamics.

-Although Eq.~\eqref{eq:CQ_dynamics_general} gives the general form of the dynamics, we are interested in evolution which in some limit reproduces classical Hamiltonin dynamics.
-This was done in~\cite{oppenheim_post-quantum_2018} by expanding $W\ab$ in terms of moments of $\delta$ and demanding that the 1st moment reduce to the Poisson bracket of the state with some Hamiltonian.
-The particular form we will explore here, is given by taking matrix $W^{\alpha\beta} \left( z | z-\Delta \right)$ such that
+Although Eq.~\eqref{eq:CQ_dynamics_general} gives the general form of the dynamics, we are interested in evolution which in some limit reproduces classical Hamiltonin dynamics on the entire hybrid system.
+This was done in~\cite{oppenheim_post-quantum_2018} by expanding $W\ab$ in terms of moments of $\Delta$ and demanding that the 1st moment reduce to the Poisson bracket of the state with some Hamiltonian.
+The particular form we will explore here, is given by taking matrix $W^{\alpha\beta} \left( z | z-\Delta \right)$ defined through the following equation:

-where $\tau_{\alpha\beta} > 0$ can be understood as a rate, $\pb{ \cdot }{ \cdot }$ is the Poisson bracket, and the functions $h^{\alpha} (z)$ are associated with the CQ interaction Hamiltonian
+where $\tau_{\alpha\beta} > 0$ can be understood as a rate, $\pb{ \cdot }{ \cdot }$ is the Poisson bracket, and the functions $h^{\alpha \beta} (z)$ are associated with the CQ interaction Hamiltonian

+The Poisson bracket in the exponential acts on the CQ state as a linear operator:

 The resulting master equation is